myIR, payments and more

 You may have to file a final Income tax return (IR3) for the deceased person, including their income up to the date of death.

 Please call us on 0800 227 774 if you are not sure whether you will need to file a final tax return.

 Filing an estate return

 If the deceased person's estate is still receiving income after the date of death, you will have to file an Estate or Trust income tax return (IR6).

-If the deceased person had a student loan, it is written off after we have sighted the death certificate.
-Please send us either:
+If the deceased person had a student loan, we'll write it off after we have sighted the proof of death.

-On the death of a KiwiSaver contributor, KiwiSaver savings are paid to their estate.
+When a KiwiSaver contributor dies, their KiwiSaver savings are paid to their estate.

 For more information please contact us.